Govan: 20th century to the present

 Traditionally viewed as a lower working-class area, Govan has typically supported the Labour Party, but the Scottish National Party (SNP) has also been strong there.
-In 1973 SNP won a by-election with Margo MacDonald as their candidate.
+In 1973, the SNP won a by-election with Margo MacDonald as their candidate.
 The SNP won another by-election victory in 1988, this time with Jim Sillars as candidate.
 The latest victory for the SNP was in the 2007 Scottish parliamentary elections, when Nicola Sturgeon became the MSP for the constituency.

-The area has had a reputation for deprivation and poverty, partly due to the construction of housing estates in the 1930s to relieve the overcrowded slum district of The Gorbals, Glasgow.
-The most famous of these housing estates is Moorepark, sometimes referred to jocularly as "The Wine Alley" - this area was named by The Independent newspaper in April 1994 as one of the worst areas in Britain, with drug abuse being a widespread problem and unemployment standing at nearly 30% (up to three times the national average at the time).
+The area has had a reputation for deprivation and poverty, partly due to the construction of housing estates in the 1930s to relieve the overcrowded slum district of The Gorbals.
+The most famous of these housing estates is Moorepark, sometimes referred to jocularly as "The Wine Alley" – this area was named by The Independent newspaper in April 1994 as one of the worst areas in Britain, with drug abuse being a widespread problem and unemployment standing at nearly 30% (up to three times the national average at the time).

 It was parodied by the BBC sitcom Rab C. Nesbitt.
 Although Govan was the stated setting for the show, episodes were seldom filmed there.

 Despite these developments, there were numerous older buildings around Govan until quite recently, most notably the terraces and tenements situated around Govan Road.
 These were not cleared until well into the 1970s.
 However, there is the potential for tourism development, for example, the planned development of the Govan Old site, which hosts the historically significant stone carvings, has led to the development of the surrounding townscape and new infrastructure.
 Such developments benefit the aesthetic and connective appeal of the Govan area for future visitors.